Harsh834045/TaskWebScrapper/README.md

 1. Java 17+ installed
 2. IntelliJ IDEA (or any Java IDE)
 3. Jsoup Library (for web scraping)
+4. Selenium & ChromeDriver (for Google search automation)

 How to Run
 1️.
 Compile & Run the Code
-javac -cp ".;jsoup-1.14.3.jar" WebScraper.java
+javac -cp ".;jsoup-1.14.3.jar;selenium-java.jar;chromedriver.exe" WebScraper.java
-java -cp ".;jsoup-1.14.3.jar" WebScraper
+java -cp ".;jsoup-1.14.3.jar;selenium-java.jar;chromedriver.exe" WebScraper
 2️.
-Enter URLs
---The program will ask how many websites you want to scrape.
+Choose Scraping Mode
+-- Search Mode (Selenium): The program will ask for a search query (e.g., "top IT companies").
+Selenium will fetch the top Google results.
---Enter the number and paste each URL one by one.
+-- Direct Mode (Jsoup): Enter the number of websites you want to scrape and paste each URL one by one.
 3️.
 Check Extracted Data
 --The data will be saved in a file named company_data.csv in the project folder.